Nabiha-Nadeem/InstagramProject/README.md

+Overview:

 This application is a clone of the Instagram app.
 It has the basic features of Instagram including story, comments, likes, follows & posts feature.

 In order to run this application, make sure you have an environment set up in rails.